Surf Club ©

 Welcome to all of our new and returning members.

 The HBLC Surf Club hosts monthly gatherings, a Surf Team and events throughout the year.
-The membership fee is $25.00 per year for an individual, a family or any entity!
+The membership fee is $25.00 per year for an individual, a family or any business entity!
 Lifetime memberships are $150 for individuals.
 In order to join or renew your membership click the subscribe button and we will send you an acknowledgement by e-mail.